-One of the best and most popular places to build a lifestyle business is online.
-This provides for schedule and location independence as well as all the other benefits.
+One of the best and most popular places to build a lifestyle business is online – on the internet.
+This provides for schedule independence and location independence, as well as all the other benefits.
 It’s not required, though.
-You can build a brick and mortar lifestyle business (you’d still use the internet to market it, of course).
+You can build a brick and mortar lifestyle business, it’s just going to come with more risk and less independence.

 The entire goal of a lifestyle business is to do something you love, serve people, and serve yourself.
 I’m not talking about serving yourself with money only.
 I’m talking about serving yourself with flexibility, autonomy, balance, and manageable stress levels.

 What a lifestyle business isn’t.